kamomkoyan2/backend-task-analysed/readme.md

 ### 1 : Clone the repository:

-## Start the application using Docker Compose:
+## Before Start the application using Docker Compose:
+> ⚠️ **Warning:**
+>Make sure that you are not running on your local machine this services.

+- RabbitMQ
+- Postgres
+- Neo4j

 ### 1 : docker-compose up --build: